DataDog/documentation/content/en/security/application_security/troubleshooting.md

 If no `DD_APPSEC_ENABLED=true` environment variable is set for your service:
 * If it's a PHP service: explicitly set the environment variable to `DD_APPSEC_ENABLED=false`, and restart your service.
-* If ASM was activated in one-click: go to [ASM service configuration][15], select **Services with Threat Management Capabilities**, click on your service and then click **Deactivate**.
+* If ASM was activated in one click: go to [ASM service configuration][15], select **Services with Threat Management Capabilities**, click on your service, and then click **Deactivate**.
-* To disable ASM on your services in bulk, click the check box in the list header and then under "Bulk Actions" select "Deactivate Threat Management detection on (number of) services".
+* To disable ASM on your services in bulk, click the check box in the list header and then under **Bulk Actions** select **Deactivate Threat Management detection on (number of) services**.

 ## Disabling Software Composition Analysis (SCA)

 To disable [Software Composition Analysis][14]:

 * Go to [ASM service configuration][15], select **Services with Open Source Vulnerability Detection**, click on your service and then click **Deactivate**.
-* To disable Software Composition Analysis on your services in bulk, click the check box in the list header and then under "Bulk Actions" select "Deactivate Open source vulnerability detection on (number of) services".
+* To disable Software Composition Analysis on your services in bulk, click the check box in the list header and then under **Bulk Actions** select **Deactivate Open source vulnerability detection on (number of) services**.

 ## Disabling Code Security